nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](images/storage_load_sequence.png)

-1. At the start of the program, Duke calls `Storage.load()`
+1. At the start of the program, Duke calls `Storage.load()`.
-    * This method in the `Storage` class is responsible for invoking `loadIngredients()`, `loadDishes()` and `loadFormat()`
+    * This method in the `Storage` class is responsible for invoking `loadIngredients()`, `loadDishes()` and `loadFormat()`.
-2. After accessing `ingredients.txt`, `ingredientList.add()` is called for every ingredient that exists in the list and is added to the active ArrayList, `IngredientList.ingredientList`
+2. After accessing `ingredients.txt`, `ingredientList.add()` is called for every ingredient that exists in the list and is added to the active ArrayList, `IngredientList.ingredientList`.
-3. Then, after accessing `dishes.txt`, `dishList.add()` is called for every dish that exists in the list and is added to the active ArrayList, `DishList.dishList`
+3. Then, after accessing `dishes.txt`, `dishList.add()` is called for every dish that exists in the list and is added to the active ArrayList, `DishList.dishList`.
 4. Any inputs in the data file that are invalid get disregarded and only valid inputs get loaded.
-As a result the invalid inputs get sanitized once Food-O-Rama is started
+As a result the invalid inputs get sanitized once *Food-O-Rama* is started.
-5. Finally, the method also sets up the `formats.txt` file that contains all the relevant formats in which the data is saved along with examples
+5. Finally, the method also sets up the `formats.txt` file that contains all the relevant formats in which the data is saved along with examples.
-    * This is present in the load method as opposed to the write method as it only needs to be called once per run of * Food-O-Rama*
+    * This is present in the load method as opposed to the write method as it only needs to be called once per run of *Food-O-Rama*.

 💡 *Note: `dishes.txt`,`ingredients.txt` and `formats.txt` can be found in the `data` folder from the root directory.*